Female Athletes Need a Strong Core for Stability, Mobility, and Strength

 To strengthen your core, planks are the most effective exercise.

-Research has clearly shown that when women focus on strengthening glute and core muscles, they prevent a large number of injuries, due mostly to muscle imbalances and poor movement patterns.
+Research has clearly shown that how women get a stronger core by focusing on strengthening glute and core muscles, they prevent a large number of injuries, due mostly to muscle imbalances and poor movement patterns.?

 Female athletes can get a strong core through: